VeriBlock/alt-integration-cpp/docs/integration_2_popdata.md

 # Overview

+We will add:
-We should add new PopData entity into the `CBlock` class in the block.h file and provide new `nVersion` flag.
-It is needed for storing VeriBlock specific information such as ATVs, VTBs, VBKs.
+1. altintegration::PopData entity into the `CBlock` class in `primitives/block.h` file.
+This is needed to store POP-related consensus information, such as ATVs, VTBs, and VBk blocks.
-First we will add new `POP_BLOCK_VERSION_BIT` flag, that will help to distinguish original blocks that don't have any VeriBlock specific data, and blocks that contain such data.
-Next, update serialization of the block, that will serialize/deserialize PopData if `POP_BLOCK_VERSION_BIT` is set.
-Finally extend serialization/deserialization for the PopData, so we can use native serialization/deserialization.
+2. `POP_BLOCK_VERSION_BIT` flag - to distinguish if `CBlockHeader` has altintegration::PopData or not.
+3. Update serialization for `CBlock` to include altintegration::PopData.
+4. Add serialization/deserialization code for altintegration::PopData entity.

 # 1. Helper for the block hash serialization.